- •

 Ferry Offers

-You might find special offers on the Palermo (All Ports) to Tunis route, depending on the season and the ferry company.
+You might find special offers on the Palermo to Tunis route, depending on the season and the ferry company.
 These can include early booking discounts or limited-time promotions.
 To stay in the loop, follow the Ferryscanner blog, keep an eye on our social media, and subscribe to our newsletter.
 Booking in advance is the best way to grab a low-price ticket to Tunis.
 Any available offers will be automatically applied when you book.

-Choose your ferry from Palermo (All Ports) to Tunis
+Choose your ferry from Palermo to Tunis

-How to get from Palermo (All Ports) to Tunisia
+How to get from Palermo to Tunisia

-Ferries from Palermo (All Ports) to Tunis in Tunisia allow foot passengers, and wheelchair accessibility is usually available.
+Ferries from Palermo to Tunis in Tunisia allow foot passengers, and wheelchair accessibility is usually available.
 To confirm specific services, please contact our support team.
 Passengers are advised to arrive at the boarding point at least 60 minutes before departure.
 For added convenience and peace of mind, add Flexi Cancellation and SMS Notification Packages during the booking process.

 - MV CATANIA- Grimaldi Lines, departing from Palermo

-Vehicle transport prices start at €16.00, depending on the vehicle type, ferry company, and season.
+Vehicle transport prices start at €18.00, depending on the vehicle type, ferry company, and season.
 If you're sending a vehicle without a driver, please reach out to our support team for more information.

 Take your motorcycle to Tunis